pattiereaves/talk-prototyping-in-the-browser/slides.md

 ---

+## < 🎨 > <!-- .element: class="code" -->
-## Why prototype in the browser?
+## Why choose to prototype in the browser?

+Note: Lets go over some reasons.

 ---

+# 🔨
-### It’s more maintainable.
+## It’s more maintainable.

-Because atomic design forces you to keep your components small and modular, you can make changes to one component without being afraid the change will cascading unintentionally to other parts of your site.
+Note: *Maintainable*: Because atomic design forces you to keep your components small and modular, you can make changes to one component without being afraid the change will cascading unintentionally to other parts of your site.

 ---

+# 👯
-### Design discrepancies become obvious
+## Design discrepancies become obvious.

-Using a prototype and a style guide will encourage component reuse.
+Note: Obvious discrepancies: Using a prototype and a style guide will encourage component reuse.
 So it is easier to catch the small things that are different in static design comps and then ask the question — _should_ this be different?

 ---

+# 🙋
-### Design implementation issues can be addressed earlier
+## Design implementation issues can be addressed earlier.

-The design will be vetted much earlier in the process for in-browser feasibility.
+Note: The design will be vetted much earlier in the process for in-browser feasibility.
 No more discovering you need to show and hide markup based on screen size and not being able to go back to design and fix it.

 ---

+# 👩‍💻💯
-### Clients “experience” their website sooner.
+## Clients “experience” their website sooner.

-You don’t have to wait for the back-end or data migration to be complete before you start building and delivering your front-end code.
+Note: You don’t have to wait for the back-end or data migration to be complete before you start building and delivering your front-end code.

 Even if waiting for a data migration isn’t not a factor, you can use hot module reloading to edit and refine your markup faster than a livereload-type setup.